 It can detect metal and coins at an astonishing depth of almost 10 inches.
 It also has a very wide detectable range of metals including iron, nickel, aluminium, gold, zinc, copper, and silver – which should cover any coin you’re hoping to find!

 Where this detector really shines is that it can actually exclude low-value metal objects such as screws, nails, bottle caps, etc. from your search.
-That means more time finding valuables and less time wasted on junk.
+That means more time finding money & valuables on the ground, and less time wasted on finding junk.

 Regardless of which metal detector you use, it can be a great investment if used correctly.
 And let’s not forget that along with making money from the coins and jewelry that you find on/in the ground it’s actually a really fun, cool hobby to boot.